Photography Lessons from Alexey Titarenko

 Develop Your Personal Style: While you can draw inspiration from Titarenko’s work, don’t be afraid to infuse your own creativity and vision into your photographs.
 Experiment with different techniques, explore various subject matters and develop your unique style that reflects your artistic expression.

 Remember, capturing photographs in the style of Alexey Titarenko requires practice, patience, and experimentation.
-Take the time to refine your technique and vision, and gradually develop your own voice as a photographer.
+It’s very different from the “classic street photo technique” that photographers like Bruce Davidson used - take the time to refine your technique and vision, and gradually develop your own voice as a photographer.

 Who is Alexey Titarenko?